the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 # leanpub-end-insert
 ~~~~~~~~

-Last but not least, the Table component:
+Last but not least, the Table component that you can pass a bunch of initial props to render it with real data.

 {title="src/App.test.js",lang=javascript}
 ~~~~~~~~